Dennis Erickson: Idaho

 Erickson's head coaching career began at age 34 at the University of Idaho on December 11, 1981, succeeding Jerry Davitch, who had been fired nine days prior to his final game (a one-point home loss against rival Boise State).
 A pre-season playoff pick in Davitch's fourth season, Idaho finished 1981 with six consecutive losses, winless in all seven games in the Big Sky.
 Erickson was hired by UI athletic director Bill Belknap and accepted a one-year contract at $38,001.

 Building on his reputation as an offensive innovator, Erickson became Idaho's all-time winningest head coach in just four seasons with the Vandals (1982–85), taking them to the I-AA playoffs in his first and fourth seasons.
 In his first season of 1982, Erickson took an underachieving (and injured) 3–8 team in 1981 and immediately turned it into an 8–3 playoff team, led by decathlete quarterback Ken Hobart.
 Erickson's overall record with the Vandals was 32–15 (.680), 31–13 (.704) in the regular season and 1–2 in post season.
 He went 4–0 in the rivalry game with Boise State, a team which had dominated the series by winning the previous five games.
 (The winning streak against the Broncos reached 12 games; it was broken in 1994 when BSU advanced to the I-AA finals.)

-His most notable recruits at Idaho were his quarterbacks - future NFL head coach Scott Linehan, who had future Oakland Raiders head coach Tom Cable blocking for him, and future College Football Hall of Famer John Friesz, who had Mark Schlereth blocking for him.
+His most notable recruits at Idaho were his quarterbacks – future NFL head coach Scott Linehan, who had future Oakland Raiders head coach Tom Cable blocking for him, and future College Football Hall of Famer John Friesz, who had Mark Schlereth blocking for him.
 Erickson revived Vandal football and quickly turned it into a top I-AA program, whose success was continued for another decade by former assistants Keith Gilbertson (1986–88) and John L. Smith (1989–94).

 Before 1982, the Vandals had posted only four winning seasons in over four decades, and had not had consecutive winning seasons since 1938.
 Idaho had three consecutive winning seasons only once (1903–05), and never had four.
 With Erickson's arrival as head coach, the program embarked on 15 consecutive winning seasons (1982–96), and eleven trips to the Division I-AA playoffs in fourteen seasons, including two appearances in the semifinals (1988, 1993).

 Erickson's compensation for his fourth and final year at Idaho in 1985 was $47,940.

+In 2018, he was inducted into the University of Idaho Athletics Hall of Fame.